-The range of product categories regulated under the WELS scheme can be expanded to include new products.
+The range of products regulated under the WELS scheme can be expanded to include new products.
+Expanding the number of products within scope of the WELS scheme would save more water and reduce consumer utility bills.

-It is expected that the regulation of a new product category would also apply to the WELS scheme operating in New Zealand.
+It is expected that the regulation of a new products would also apply to the WELS scheme operating in New Zealand.

 The nomination period is open annually during February to March.